-Nestled in the fertile landscape of the lower Lavant Valley, St. Paul's Abbey rises on a rock cone.
-Where once a Roman fort and later the castle of the Spanheimers stood, Benedictine monks from the famous Hirsau monastery settled in 1091.
-An eventful history knows times of prosperity and decline.
+Nestled in the fertile landscape of the lower Lavant Valley, St. Paul's Abbey rises on a rocky cone.
+Where a Roman fort and later the castle of the Spanheim family once stood, Benedictine monks from the famous Hirsau monastery settled in 1091.
+Its eventful history has seen periods of prosperity and decline.

-The former representative rooms of the monastery now serve as the site of the abbey museum, which is one of the most valuable private collections in Austria in terms of its importance.
-In the halls of the museum, some of which are equipped with valuable wooden ceilings from the 17th century, outstanding art treasures of European quality are displayed.
+The former representative rooms of the abbey now serve as the site of the Abbey Museum, which is one of the most valuable private collections in Austria.
+The museum's halls, some of which are furnished with valuable wooden ceilings from the 17th century, display outstanding art treasures of European quality.

 A total area of almost 4,000 m² is available for the museum area of the monastery.
-The state-of-the-art infrastructure enables the museum to run smoothly, which, in addition to the quality of what is on display, also enables professional exhibitions.
+The modern infrastructure enables the museum to run smoothly, which, in addition to the quality of what is on display, also allows for professional exhibitions.

-The spectrum of objects on display ranges from medieval goldsmith's work and textiles to Renaissance and Baroque treasures, as well as one of the most important manuscript collections in the world.
+The spectrum of objects on display ranges from medieval goldsmith's work and textiles to Renaissance and Baroque treasures and one of the most important collections of manuscripts in the world.

-A valuable picture gallery with works by Rubens, Van Dyck, Holbein and Austria's last great baroque painter, Kremser Schmidt, with an adjoining collection of prints and drawings (approx. 30,000 sheets) allows a foray into European art history.
+A valuable painting gallery with works by Rubens, Van Dyck, Holbein and the last great baroque painter in Austria, Kremser Schmidt, with an adjoining collection of prints (approx. 30,000 sheets) allows visitors to take a journey through European art history.

 Gardens (baroque garden and herb garden)

 The gardens invite you to linger and relax.
-In the baroque garden, the garden art of the monks is illustrated, while in the herb garden, the "Hildegardium", the knowledge of the cultivation and use of herbs for the well-being of the people is demonstrated.
+The Baroque garden illustrates the gardening art of the monks, while the herb garden, the "Hildegardium", demonstrates the knowledge of the cultivation and use of herbs for human well-being.

-No one should leave St. Paul without visiting the imposing medieval basilica from the 12th century.
-The splendour of the architecture with its elaborate capitals, the impressive fresco decoration (Michael Pacher, Thomas von Villach, Master Heinrich von Gurk) and the dignified furnishings form the dignified setting of the church, in whose crypt the bones of the first Habsburgs rest (among them
+No one should leave St. Paul's without visiting the imposing medieval basilica from the 12th century.
+The splendor of the architecture with ornate capitals, the impressive fresco decorations (Michael Pacher, Thomas von Villach, Master Heinrich von Gurk) and the dignified furnishings form the worthy setting of the church, in whose crypt the remains of the first Habsburgs rest (among them

 the progenitor of the Habsburgs, Anna Gertrude von Hohenberg, the wife of Rudolf I).